AmuKanda99/football-worldcup-analysis/README.md

 - Recognize that entertainment value is subjective and may reflect cultural or regional biases.
 - Clearly communicate that statistical patterns indicate correlation, not causation.
 - Consider that maximizing “entertainment” should not come at the cost of player well-being, match fairness, or accessibility for fans.

+### Dashboard Design

+Home page includes dataset and visualisations

+### Unfixed Bugs

+No significant unfixed bug

+### Development Roadmap

+- Data was separated in different CSV files, these files were put together in order to work efficiently
+- Data types were changed to have a clear visualisation
+- Future improvements include working on a better dashboard result

+### Main Data Analysis libraries

+- pandas
+- numpy
+- plotly
+- streamlit

+### Credits

+## Content

+- Kaggle
+- Code Institute LMS

+### Acknowledgements

+Thanks to the Code Institute instructors and peers for feedback and support